minio/docs/source/reference/minio-mc-admin/mc-admin-user.rst

 Clients *must* authenticate to the MinIO deployment with the access key and secret key associated to a user on the deployment.
 MinIO users constitute a key component in MinIO Identity and Access Management.

-To manage users who authenticate using a 3rd party IDP, use the :mc:`mc` commands for the appropriate provider:
+To manage users who authenticate using a 3rd party IDP, use the command for the appropriate provider:

 - For AD/LDAP, use :mc:`mc idp ldap`
 - For OpenID Connect (OIDC) compatible providers, use :mc:`mc idp openid`